Ruddington: History

 Sellors' Playing Field was gifted to the village via the parish council in 1947 by Frederick Sellors, the annual Wakes Funfair being held on the site since 1968.

-Ruddington expanded further between the wars as new housing estates were built at the edge of the village.
+Ruddington expanded further between the wars and after as new housing estates were built at the edge of the village.
 The Ordnance Supply and Disposal Depot opened at the start of World War II and occupied a large area on the southern outskirts of the village.
 The depot closed in the 1980s and the site was redeveloped in 1993 into Rushcliffe Country Park and Ruddington Fields Business Park.

-Ruddington is twinned with Grenay, France.
+Former secondary school

+Ruddington County Secondary School was on Ashworth Avenue.
+It was to be built in West Bridgford, but protestors in Ruddington collected 3,000 signatures.
+Lutterell Secondary Modern School would open in September 1956, later becoming South Nottingham College.

+The new school would also take people from Bradmore and Bunny, and would open in the summer term of 1958.
+It was built in eight months, with eight classrooms and a science laboratory.
+The headmaster was Thomas Henry Burdett DFC, with 310 children.
+He stayed until the end of the school.
+Mr Burdett originated from Worksop, and married in West Bridgford in December 1940.
+He was awarded the DFC in February 1944, and flew with 540 Squadron, flying reconnaissance aircraft.
+The school was officially opened on Saturday 8 November 1958, by Sir Edward Herbert.

+It became a county junior school in 1972, St Peter's C of E Junior School, on the main Loughborough road.

 Nearby places

 Railway station

 Ruddington railway station was on the former Great Central Railway (later part of the London & North Eastern Railway), the last main line to be built from the north of England to London, opened on 15 March 1899.
 The station closed on 4 March 1963 but the line remained operational for passenger traffic until 5 May 1969 and for freight until 1974.
 The line was subsequently dismantled north of Ruddington, but the section south to Loughborough remains in existence as a heritage railway (see Nottingham Heritage Railway Museums entry below).